SivanC/99-scala-problems/README.md

 method](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) works,
 although it wasn't necessary to implement it.

+Problem 26(\*\*): This is definitely a different class of problem than the ones that have come before.
+I was initially stuck on this problem without any ideas.
+I learned that it's possible to generate a powerset recursively, and then looked at an algorithm to get the number of combinations, which was enough to push me to create my own implementation of an algorithm to generate all combinations of a certain length.
+I am left disappointed that the method I chose cannot be put in tail-recursive form, since it requires concatenation of two recursive calls.
+However, generating distinct combinations without large memory usage seems quite difficult.
+I have also decided my files got big enough to warrant splitting into different modules.

 ## Bonus: Testing Library
 At first, I used MUnit for my testing, as that was the library that was suggested on the scala docs website, and it seemed fairly